juv1nsk1/howto/Duke-CyberSecurity-590-Class.md

 To locate the response packet using the display filter, filter by the associated transaction id- 'dns.id==0x7831'.
 This filter will show all packets associated with this id value (queries and response packets).
 Viewing these results, look for the first response packet frame number (No. value).

+### Reponder

+By scanning the systems in the network, it is possible to receive helpful information regarding potential targets, such as SMB signing not required, which allows an attacker to perform a man-in-the-middle attack by relaying captured credentials from one system to another.

+Run the sudo python `/usr/share/responder/tools/RunFinger.py -i 10.233.20.0/23` command.

+Responder can be used in active or passive mode.

+Active mode means actively manipulating the data.
+It could "break" the network by responding to requests and broadcasts, which could resolve authentication popups to network users that eventually could raise an alarm.

+Passive mode is monitoring and analyzing the network traffic, capturing the relevant data and relaying it to other systems, attempting to crack password hashes, or using clear text passwords.

+Run the sudo `python /usr/share/responder/Responder.py -h`  command.

+Which option prevents the responder from running in active mode?

+`-A`

+Like other sniffing tools, responder constantly sniffing the network requests and broadcasts.
+In this question you will use the responder in active mode.

+Run responder using the `sudo python /usr/share/responder/Responder.py -wfrP -I eth0`